View app details

 For more details, see When to use a packaged app.

 Provisioning is the process of preparing an app to launch on devices.
 As part of this process, a match is required between the provisioning profile embedded in the app and the one installed on the device.
 If you have an Enterprise certificate, all devices are included.
-If you have a development certificate, make sure that the UDID of your device is listed in the provisioning profile.
+If you have a Developer certificate, make sure that the unique device ID (UDID) of your device is listed in the provisioning profile.

 For information on how to create a provisioning profile, see Generate a development provisioning profile.

 To check whether your upload can be installed:

 - In the Applications tab , click the More icon on the card of the iOS app you want to test.
 In List view, select the app and click in the toolbar above the list of apps.

 In the app Details window, hover over the icon in the Devices column to see the details for a specific upload: